fpinatares/couponEvaluator/README.md

 # couponEvaluator
-This repository will contain a package which provides the functionalities needed to evaluate a coupon for "Coupons"
+This repository contains a package which provides the functionalities needed to evaluate a coupon for "Coupons"

 ## Installation